nus-cs2103-AY2122S1/ip/docs/README.md

 3. Copy the file to the folder you want to use as the home folder for your Duke.

 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.

 ![Ui Screenshot](Ui.png)